Tr202

 permission!).
 Tr202-19

-+ 25D202-19 (Vulcan Foundry 5404/ 1946) at the Chabówka
++ 25D202-19 (Vulcan Foundry 5404/ 1946) at the Chabówka heritage park, Side drawing of Tr202 by M.Ćwikła

-heritage park, Side drawing of Tr202 by M.Ćwikła from SK vol.10/2004.
-Tr202-12 at the Wrocław Główny depot, 1962.
+from SK vol.10/2004.
+Tr202-12 at the Wrocław

 During WWII, British locomotive industry developed and built in quantity several types of wartime locomotives for military use.
 By necessity, lack of material and qualified manpower was assumed; it should be kept in mind that British factories were heavily engaged in production of tanks and armored vehicles.
 Commonly called Austerities and identified by WD (for War Department), these machines included a 0-3-0 tank engine (484 built) and two tender freighters, 1-4-0 and 1-5-0, built in 935 and 150 examples, respectively.
-The As early as
+The 1-4-0

 in June 1943 it was decided to develop, on the basis of the 8F and Austerities,